Van Sickle Bi-State Park: History

-While the California Department of Parks and Recreation was originally involved, the organization dropped out due to continued funding woes.
+While the California Department of Parks and Recreation was initially involved, the organization dropped out due to continued funding woes.
 Although part of the park is in California, it is not considered a California state park.

 Park

 The park encompasses 575 acre within Nevada and 150 acre in California.
 The main entrance as well as most of the historical buildings are on the California side.
 The Heavenly Ski Resort gondola runs over the park grounds near the barn and stables.
-Features of the park include the historic Van Sickle farm barn, a 1917-era log cabin, and hiking trails with access to the Tahoe Rim Trail.
+Features of the park include the historic 1870 Van Sickle farm barn, a 1917-era log cabin, and hiking trails with access to the Tahoe Rim Trail.